At the Academy you will be working alongside some of the most talented and collegiate people in a welcoming, creative and enthusiastic environment

 We offer attractive career prospects as well as competitive benefits to those who join us.
 Details of our terms and conditions of appointment will be given during the recruitment process but the highlights are as follows:

 The Academy undertakes comprehensive pre-employment checks for all employees, including:

-- documents confirming the right to work in the UK
+- Documents confirming the right to work in the UK

-- qualification certificates
+- Qualification certificates

-- employment and academic references
+- Employment and academic references

 - For certain posts we also undertake DBS and financial checks.
 Details of the checks to be undertaken for each post will be provided during the interview process.